tigerfarm/work/book/SipPhone/README.md

 + Click Create.

 <img src="sip05.jpg" width="400"/>

+##### Incoming Voice Calls,

 Then configure your Twilio phone number to use the above TwiML Bin for incoming voice calls.
-Configure your Twilio phone number, to redirect incoming calls to your SIP address (to myuser).
++ Configure your Twilio phone number, to redirect incoming calls to your SIP address (to myuser).
-From the Twilio Console, go to your list of phone numbers:https://www.twilio.com/console/phone-numbers/incoming Click the phone number you want to use, example +12223331234.
++ From the Twilio Console, go to your list of phone numbers:https://www.twilio.com/console/phone-numbers/incoming
++ Click the phone number you want to use, example +12223331234.
-Under Voice & Fax, set:
++ Under Voice & Fax, set:
-Click Save.
++ Click Save.

 Calls to your Twilio phone number will now be directed to your SIP address.

 <img src="sip06.jpg" width="400"/>